DeepakRanaMagar/ecommerce-django/README.md

-# ecommerce-django
+# E-commerce Server

-Welcome to the ecommerce-django project!
-This is a backend server built with Django for an e-commerce application.
+This is a backend server built with Django for an E-commerce application.
 Developers are encouraged to build the frontend based on this server.

 ## Setup Guide